casangi/pyasdm/docs/examples.rst

 ======================================================

 Examples may eventually be found in one or more jupyter notebook(s).
 This is very preliminary.
+Note that pyasdm can not read ASDM with versions < "3" (the schemaVersion value in the ASDM.xml file).

 .. toctree::
    :maxdepth: 2